Aryetis/Obenkyobo/Readme.md

 Here's what available currently
 - Hiragana/Katakana to Romanji MCQ
 - Romanji to Hiragana/Katakana MCQ
-- Vocabulary sheet system (create your owns)
+- Vocabulary sheet system (create your owns sheets, hide columns, hide cells, randomize content, etc)
 - Editable MCQ Hiragana/Katakana entry pool to learn at your own pace
 - Weighted random / "learning state" for each Hiragana/Katakana to keep MCQ more entertaining (of course, progress is stored in between each session)
 - Multiple fonts and font settings